NYULibraries/ares-templates/README.md

 #### TestWeb

-ARes provides a copy of the application in the `TestWeb` folder which is accessible from [https://ares.library.nyu.edu/remoteauth/TestWeb/ares.dll](https://ares.library.nyu.edu/remoteauth/TestWeb/ares.dll).
+ARes provides a copy of the application in the `TestWeb` folder which is accessible from [https://ares.library.nyu.edu/aresauth/TestWeb/ares.dll](https://ares.library.nyu.edu/aresauth/TestWeb/ares.dll).
 You should use this folder as a staging environment before merging into the top-level directory, which contains the public-facing pages.

+The `ftp.sh` script will upload the same files to both the `RemoteAuth` and the `AresAuth` directories. **Note:** `TestWeb` directory only works as a staging environment in the `AresAuth` directory.

 #### Production

-Pages updated in the top-level `RemoteAuth` directory are instantly reflected in the web inteface.
+Pages updated in the top-level `RemoteAuth` and `AresAuth` directories are instantly reflected in the web inteface.

 ### Road map